 Many companies encourage workers to put in long hours or even pull all-nighters — but they might as well promote showing up to work inebriated, according to sleep researchers.
 "We would never say, 'This person is a great worker!
 He's drunk all the time!'" says Harvard sleep expert Charles Czeisler, who's found that 24 hours without sleep or a week of 5-hour sleep nights is equivalent to a blood alcohol level of 0.1 percent.
 Here's a brief guide to the costs of sleep deprivation:

-Sleepy employees get sick more often, make more mistakes, and are less productive — for practical purposes, they equivalent to drunks.
+Why is it bad to work without sleep?Sleepy employees get sick more often, make more mistakes, and are less productive — for practical purposes, they equivalent to drunks.
 Not surprisingly, the results are often deadly: Many big industrial disasters — Exxon Valdez, Three Mile Island, Chernobyl — can be traced to mistakes by sleep-deprived workers; one in 20 first-year medical residents make fatal fatigue-related errors, and about one fifth of serious car accidents involve driver sleepiness.

-One recent study of four U.S. companies found that sleep deprivation cost them $1,967 per employee per year in lost productivity — a figure that rises to $3,556 for employees with frequent insomnia.
+Is there a quantifiable cost?One recent study of four U.S. companies found that sleep deprivation cost them $1,967 per employee per year in lost productivity — a figure that rises to $3,556 for employees with frequent insomnia.

-Corporate executives, according to one new study.
+Who's most likely to be sleep-deprived?Corporate executives, according to one new study.
 Lawyers are also disproportionately sleepy, as are long-haul truckers, doctors, and pilots.

-Part of it is "sleep machismo," says Czeisler, which "glorifies sleeplessness in the way we once glorified people who could hold their liquor."
+Why are we working more and sleeping less?Part of it is "sleep machismo," says Czeisler, which "glorifies sleeplessness in the way we once glorified people who could hold their liquor."
 There's also a drive to be more productive, which sleep researchers say is actually defeated by giving up sleep for work.
 And increasingly, we just can't sleep — Canadian and U.S. surveys show that between 10 percent and 50 percent of workers report insomnia.

-Some high-end spas are offering "sleep retreats," but the best solution might be to take 20- to 45-minute midday naps.
+Other than getting a better night's sleep, what can workers do?Some high-end spas are offering "sleep retreats," but the best solution might be to take 20- to 45-minute midday naps.
 Some companies, including Nike and Pizza Hut, have created nap breaks and nap rooms, and one entrepreneur started a chain of MetroNaps "nap centers."
 Japanese workers take catnaps, often at their desks, and Spain is trying to reintroduce the siesta.

-A study for NASA found that a quick nap can boost worker output by 34 percent.
+How much does a nap really help?A study for NASA found that a quick nap can boost worker output by 34 percent.
 "Which person do you want on the job?" asks Mark Rosekind, who conducted the study.
 "The one with 34 percent better performance and 100 percent more alert — or the other guy?"